powerhousepro69/videoinfox/readme.md

 ### 2. Show All: Recursive listing of all videos in the current directory.

+### 3. Navigate Tree - Show All for video listing one directory deep.

-### 3. Playlist Find: Search the text of all Playlists and the Default Directories Index.
+### 4. Playlist Find: Search the text of all Playlists and the Default Directories Index.
 #### *Instant access to videos in large libraries that are spread out over multiple directories and drives.*

 ![Playlist Find](https://github.com/powerhousepro69/videoinfox/blob/main/screenshots/PLAYLIST-FIND.png)